digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

     }
 ```

-This block defines the classification module where we specify:

-The classifer name "pcbdemo" - This will be used by ~/Workshop/IEdgeInsights-V1.5LTS/algos/dpm/classification/classifier_manager.py to set the connection between the Trigger module and Classification module by using the ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/pcbdemo folder as the location of the classification scripts.
+This block defines the classification module where we specify the classifer name "pcbdemo" - This will be used by ~/Workshop/IEdgeInsights-V1.5LTS/algos/dpm/classification/classifier_manager.py to set the connection between the Trigger module and Classification module by using the ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/classification/classifiers/pcbdemo folder as the location of the classification scripts.

 Note: This folder must be in this location and have the same name as the classifier to function.

+This block also sets the reference image and regioin of interest files as well as the intermediate representation model files for our inference model.

 **Video Ingestion**
 The Video Ingestion module in the EIS is a user defined function, which uses the Data Ingestion library to ingest data to InfluxDB and Image store